wgr1984/SimpleDataClassProcessor/README.md

 ## Nullability ##
 The user can choose how autovalue handles null values.
 Per default they are *not* allowed.
-To change that behaviour we can just add ``` @Nullable  ``` either to the factory itself, infront of each method / class or parameter that is allowed to contain a null value.
+To change that behaviour we can just add ``` @Nullable  ``` either to the factory itself, infront of each method/class or upfront a parameter that is allowed to contain a null value.
 ```Java
 @DataClassFactory